Dennis Lee Hopper

 1.75 m or 5feet 9inches

-Dennis Hopper Film actor, born May 17, 1936, in Dodge City, Kansas, to Marjorie and Jay Hopper.
-As a child, Dennis was told that his father was killed in a munitions accident while training for World War II.
+Dennis Hopper Film actor, born on May 17, 1936, in Dodge City, Kansas, to Marjorie and Jay Hopper.
+As a child, Dennis told that his father was killed in a munitions accident while training for World War II.
 His grandparents introduced him to the movies at a young age.
-It wasn’t until a few years later that Hopper was told that this was only a cover for his father’s intelligence work in China during the war.
+It wasn’t until a few years later that Hopper told that this was only a cover for his father’s intelligence work in China during the war.

 The family, back intact, moved to San Diego in 1950.
 Hopper got his show business start playing an urchin in a stage production of A Christmas Carol.
 During summers in high school, Hopper went by himself to Pasadena and worked backstage in the local theater.
 Back in San Diego, Hopper began to get small roles in Shakespeare productions and in 1954, at the age of 18, scored a guest spot on the TV show, Medic.

 His appearance led to a deal with Warner Brothers and an appearance in Rebel Without a Cause (1955), co-starring with James Dean and Natalie Wood.
 Hopper, a close friend of Dean, became briefly involved with Wood and also began a lifelong struggle with drugs during this time.
 After starring in Giant (1956), Hopper rebelled from the Hollywood studio system and was essentially blackballed.

 In 1961, Hopper married Brooke Hayward and a year later the couple added a daughter, Marin, to their family, which already included two sons from Hayward’s previous marriage.
 The marriage fell apart in 1967.